What are the ingredients in your tortillas?

 No hard feelings bacon, we still love you!

 I have a nut allergy.
 Can I eat your product?

-Both of our products are made with tree nuts (almonds and coconuts, respectively).
+Our products are made with tree nuts (almonds and coconuts, respectively).
 If you're seriously allergic to tree nuts, then our products aren't for you.
-You're a beautiful person, and the world needs you around longer, so don't eat our tortillas.
+You're a beautiful person, and the world needs you around longer, so don't eat our tortillas or tortilla chips.
 Every individual's allergic reaction is different, and we advise you to consult with your doctor before eating products made from almond flour or any other nut.

 Are there any GMOs in your products?

 No!
 Our products have all been verified by the Non-GMO project.